-Once the /etc/exports file is complete, you must run the exports command to make the file systems accessible to clients.
-You should run exports anytime you change the /etc/exports file.
+Once the /etc/exports file is complete, you must run the exportfs command to make the file systems accessible to clients.
+You should run exportfs anytime you change the /etc/exports file.
 Enter the following command:

 '''

 /usr/etc/exportfs -av

 '''